lordstimpa/lordstimpa/readme.md

 ## :wave: Hello!

 * Fullstack Developer .NET graduate from <a href="https://chasacademy.se/">Chas Academy</a> 2024.
-* Total experience developing projects with code: ≈3 years.
+* Currently employed at Samvima Gruppen AB as a .NET developer.
+Working on a bunch of projects with different tech-stacks in the company.
-* Working on an ASP.NET web-project with focus on e-commerce currently!
+* Approximate total working experience of: 2 years.

-If you wish to learn more about me feel free to view my <a href="https://stevendalfall.netlify.app/">portfolio</a>!
+Feel free to check out my new website hosted on my home server: https://stevensoftware.se/!

 Over and out,

 Steven